d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 ## Inception Blocks

-The basic convolutional block in GoogLeNet is called an *Inception block*, likely named due to a quote from the movie *Inception* ("We Need To Go Deeper"), which launched a viral meme.
+The basic convolutional block in GoogLeNet is called an *Inception block*, likely named due to a quote from the movie *Inception* ("We need to go deeper"), which launched a viral meme.

 ![Structure of the Inception block.](../img/inception.svg)